NickZemtzov/AssortedProjects/Ametek2020/README.txt

 Most of the work is redacted but here are some data visualization programs I made.
 Data is imported and manipulated using pandas and then displayed with plotly.
+These can be used to determine ideal inventory safety stock levels based on historical monthly data or sort parts into ABC levels based on cost and consumption.